Presidents of Rwanda, Kenya to visit India

-The Presidents of Kenya and Rwanda will visit India next week, an official statement said on Thursday.
-Both leaders of the East African countries will …
+New Delhi, Jan 5 (IANS) The Presidents of Kenya and Rwanda will visit India next week, an official statement said on Thursday.
+Both leaders of the …

+Murekezi the Rwandan accused of Genocide, has his extradition hearing set for January 16th

 Rwanda, Kenya Presidents to attend Vibrant Gujarat Summit